 If you use a CRM like HubSpot you can easily create, segment, send, and track email newsletters within the platform, making it very easy to provide curated and valuable content to your target audiences.

 This is both easier than it sounds, and sometimes harder.
 It’s easier, because there are great templates already established in all of these tools, and you can just alter color schemes, add logos, and boom – you have a visually appealing newsletter.

 It’s harder, because we all want to put our unique stamp on it.
 So, we can clutter up a visual without meaning to, and create something that has decent bones but turns out to be visually NOT engaging.
 Caution weary traveler; use color, font, and images carefully and with restraint.

 Whatever your design, make sure it displays well and is easily readable on a mobile device!
-Reports from 2018 tell us that at least 50% of emails are opened using mobile devices.
+Nowadays, 81% of emails are opened and read on mobile devices.

-*If you would like more ideas on how to increase the visual appeal of your content, we recommend PicMonkey and Canva to create visually appealing content for your newsletter and social media.
-Or take a look at this post from Hubspot with several examples of great newsletters.
+If you would like more ideas on how to increase the visual appeal of your content, we recommend Canva to create visually appealing content for your newsletter and social media.
+Or take a look at this post from HubSpot with several examples of great newsletters.